uttom-akash/distributed-consensus-file-system/README.md

-# Consensus File System
+### Consensus File System

-Descriptions: A Consensus file system comprises miners and clients (end-user).
+A Consensus file system comprises miners and clients (end-user).

 *Features:*
   - Clients submit the operations on file to their connected miners using CFS lib.